-Antennas with RP-TNC and N-type connectors ((see "List of External Antennas Supported on C9130AXE") can be connected to the C9130AXE AP using an AIR-CAB002-D8-R= (RP-TNC) or AIR-CAB003-D8-N= (N-type).
+Antennas with RP-TNC and N-type connectors (see "List of External Antennas Supported on C9130AXE") can be connected to the C9130AXE AP using an AIR-CAB002-D8-R= (RP-TNC) or AIR-CAB003-D8-N= (N-type).
 When using the RP-TNC adapter, the C9130AXE AP sets the antenna gain to 6 dBi.
 When using the N-type adapter, the C9130AXE AP sets the antenna gain to 13 dBi.
 When using either adapter, connectors A, B, C, and D provide dual-band functionality.
-Connectors E, F, G, and H only provide 5 GHz functionality.
+Connectors E, F, G, and H provide 5 GHz functionality.
+Additionally, connector H connects to the BLE radio.
+When using the breakout cables and connecting to legacy dual-band antennas, the BLE radio will experience the gain of that antenna at 2.4 GHz.